-We share responsibility for spreading grit to clear snow and ice with the county council.
+We have responsibility for spreading grit to clear snow and ice on some areas of council owned or managed land.

 When snow is forecast or has fallen, we check the sites we are responsible for, and spread grit as required.